AndriiPichkorskyi/travel-trucks-frontend/README.md

 - **Characteristics**: Displays properties like transmission, AC, bathroom, kitchen, TV, radio, refrigerator, microwave, gas, water (if available).
 - **Details**: Includes form, length, width, height, tank, consumption.

-## Notes

-- Ensure the backend API is accessible for fetching camper data.
-- Favorites are stored in localStorage via Redux Persist for persistence across sessions.
-- The booking form submission triggers a success notification (no actual backend booking endpoint is implemented in the provided API).